gurki/imgui-template/README.md

-# Dear ImGui via CMake using GLFW and OpenGL3
+# Dear ImGui Template (CMake/GLFW/OpenGL3)

+Use this project directly or include as library e.g. via `add_subdirectory`.
+Have fun tinkering! :grin: